impredicative/gitblobts/README.md

 # gitblobts

 `gitblobts` is a git-backed time-indexed blob storage package.
-It stores a blob as a new file in a preexisting local git repo with a remote.
+It stores a blob as a new file in a preexisting local git repo.
-It then commits and pushes the file.
+It then commits and pushes the change.
-The file is assigned the a nanosecond UTC timestamp as its name.
+The file is assigned a nanosecond UTC timestamp as its name.
 The package allows subsequent retrieval of the blobs by a timestamp range.

 The package does not support multi-user use.